skupperproject/skewer/example/README.md

 deployment backend exposed as backend
 ~~~

-## Step 11: Test the application
+## Step 9: Access the application

-We have established connectivity between the two namespaces and
-made the backend available to the frontend.
-Before we can test
-the application, we need external access to the frontend.
+In order to use and test the application, we need external access
+to the frontend.

 Use `kubectl expose` with `--type LoadBalancer` to open network
 access to the frontend service.